 In recent years U brakes have been making a bit of a comeback on freestyle bikes.

 A U brake uses a conventional brake lever, not the special lever with longer cable pull used with direct-pull brakes (V brakes).
 Set the transverse cable as short as possible for best braking, and adjust the cable and lever.
 (See the article about cables).
-There is usually a small setscrew on the side of one of the arms for fine adjustment of spring balance.
 Adjust the brake shoes.
 (See information on brake shoes in the lead article on rim brakes.)

 Check the brake shoe adjustment frequently due to the decrease in mechanical advantage as the brake shoes wear, and their migrating higher and higher up on the rims.
 If you don't keep on top of the adjustment, they will eventually start rubbing on the tire sidewall.
 Many thousands of tires have been ruined by this.